GreenGlobalDevs/ng-api/readme.md

 http://ng-api.techpush.net/players?_search=ph&_key=name
 ```

-Get all player who have the phrase "ph" in name, then extract only from 5 to 10:
+Get all players who have the phrase "ph" in name, then extract only from 5 to 10:

 ```
 http://ng-api.techpush.net/players?_search=ph&_key=name&_start=5&_end=10
 ```

-Get all player who have the phrase "ph" in name, and sort them by age from old to young:
+Get all players who have the phrase "ph" in name, and sort them by age from old to young:

 ```
 http://ng-api.techpush.net/players?_search=ph&_key=name&_sort=age&_order=desc